Albert D. Cohen: SAAN, Metropolitan, real estate, and the Cohen Brothers

 The six brothers expanded into real estate and retailing.
 Over the years, they established several hundred SAAN Stores as well as Metropolitan and Greenberg junior department stores in all provinces of Canada.
 The explosive growth of the SAAN Stores chain was guided by Samuel N. Cohen while Metropolitan's expansion was overseen by Morley Cohen.
 By 1983, the company was a diversified Canadian conglomerate, renamed Gendis.
 SAAN Stores was eventually sold in 2004 to a Toronto based investor group and sold again in 2008 to Genuity Capital, owner of The Bargain!
 Shop discount chain.

 At one point, it is said the Cohen brothers owned downtown real estate in almost every major Canadian city.
 Albert began to accumulate real estate in downtown Winnipeg starting in the early 1960s and Gendis finally sold its city block of property to Manitoba Hydro in 2003 for $16.2 million to allow for construction of the new Manitoba Hydro headquarters which officially opened in September 2009.

 Oil & gas, and the Cohen Brothers

-Under Albert's guidance, the six brothers participated in various joint ventures and/or owned several minority interests in oil & gas exploration, development, and distribution.
-The companies included Tripet Resources; Chauvco Resources; Pioneer Natural Resources; Fort Chicago Energy Partners L.P.; and Tundra Oil & Gas.
-Fort Chicago Energy Partners was renamed Veresen Inc. in 2011.
+Under Albert's guidance, the six brothers made several investments in the petroleum industry.

 Gendis today

-Through a variety of investment companies, the Cohen family is the largest shareholder of Gendis Inc., as well as major shareholders of Veresen Inc., (TSX-listed), and privately held OSUM Oilsands Corporation, both of Calgary, Alberta.
-James Cohen (Albert's youngest son) is the President and CEO of Gendis Inc., President of Gendis Realty, and served as interim President and Chief Operating Officer of SAAN Stores in 2004 during the sale of the retail chain.
+Through a variety of investment companies, the Cohen family is the largest shareholder of Gendis Inc., as well as major shareholders of Calgary-based Pembina Pipeline Corporation, (TSX-listed), and privately held Vive Crop Protection, of Toronto, Ontario.
+James Cohen (Albert's youngest son) is the President and CEO of Gendis Inc.and served as interim President and Chief Operating Officer of SAAN Stores in 2004 during the sale of the retail chain.
 Today the company is focused on investments in three areas: commercial real estate, energy and the agribusiness sector.